Armenians in Turkey: Immigration from Armenia

+The Christian Armenian presence in Turkey is reinforced by a constant flow of mostly illegal immigrants from Armenia who settle in Turkey in search of better job opportunities, where the difference in pay can be quite significant.
+Despite a negative public opinion in Armenia of "an Armenian who works for a Turk", by 2010 Turkish officials estimated there were between 22,000 and 25,000 Armenian citizens living illegally in Istanbul alone, and 100,000 living illegally in all of Turkey.
+Conversely, in 2009 the researcher Alin Ozinian estimated the number of Armenians living illegally in Turkey to be 12,000 to 13,000.
+Aris Nalci, a journalist working for the newspaper Agos, gave a similar estimate in 2010 of between 12,000 and 14,000.

+Many of them are employed in Turkish households to provide domestic services, such as cooking and cleaning.
+In a 2009 interview poll of 150 Armenian migrant workers, the majority of respondents were women from the Shirak Province, in Northwest Armenia.
+In 2010, amid Armenia's push for the recognition of the 1915 Armenian genocide as a genocide, Prime Minister Erdoğan threatened to deport the illegal immigrants back to Armenia, however the situation gradually thawed.
+Some Armenian immigrants do not discuss ever returning to their homeland having adapted to life in Turkey.
+Beginning in 2011, children of the Armenian citizens living illegally in Istanbul have been allowed to attend local Armenian minority schools, but as they are not Turkish citizens, they do not receive diplomas at the end of the school term.

 Regions with Armenian Christians

 Istanbul

 Ara Güler was an Armenian-Turkish photojournalist, nicknamed "the Eye of Istanbul".

 The Armenian community of Istanbul is the largest in Turkey, a catalyst being due to the fact that it was the only place that Armenian Christians were at least somewhat protected at the time of the creation of Turkey post Armenian genocide.
 Other factors included the Patriarchate having its headquarters in the city, and the city's economy and quality of life attracting Armenian immigrants which allowed for the community to keep stable numbers in the face of discrimination and constant migration.

-The three most important areas where Armenians live in Istanbul are the Kumkapı quarter, Yeşilköy and Pangalti neighborhoods, as well as the Prince Islands.
+The three main areas where Armenians live in Istanbul are the Kumkapı quarter, Yeşilköy and Pangalti neighborhoods, as well as the Prince Islands.
 Kumkapi is the location of the Armenian Patriarchate of Constantinople, and is known for its many fish restaurants and historic Churches.
-One of the main differences between the areas is that Kumkapi is Apostolic, While Pangalti has a mix of Armenian and Roman Catholic, and Yesilköy is mostly Armenian Catholic, Roman Catholic and Syriac Orthodox.
-Kumkapi is also located in the Old city, while Pangalti is in the newer part, and Yesilköy is a neighborhood within Greater Istanbul next to the outer walls of the Fatih District.
+Kumkapi is mostly Apostolic, Pangalti has a mix of Armenian and Roman Catholic populations, and Yesilköy is mostly Armenian Catholic, Roman Catholic and Syriac Orthodox.
+Kumkapi is also located in the Old city (Fatih), while Pangalti is in the newer part, and Yesilköy is a neighborhood within Greater Istanbul next to the outer walls of the Fatih District.